Wareham Genealogical Database 1086-2013 'WGD1086-2013'.

-- I am Chris Wareham (the designer/owner) and i am interested in information pertaining to 'anyone' with the name Wareham/Warham who is recorded to have lived.
+- I am Chris Wareham (the designer/owner) and i am interested in information pertaining to 'anyone' with the name Wareham/Warham where there is tangible evidence that they existed.
 I.e. Census, Parish Records, Historical documents etc especially photographs with relevant details such as name, date of birth, date of death etc

-- The WGD2011 is a database designed using Lotus Approach©.
-Due to the amount of information being located and with the need to search that information quickly, a database was the obvious choice for storage of this information.
-Currently the database is approaching twenty three thousand records, each record representing a different individual!
+- The Wareham Genealogical Database 1086-2013 is a database designed using Lotus Approach©.
+Due to the amount of information being found and with the need to search that information quickly, a database was the obvious choice for storage of this information.
+Currently the database is approaching twenty seven thousand records, each record representing a different individual!
 Each record contains as much information as possible about each person, including First and Middle names; address lived at; dates of birth/christening/marriage/death; parents/siblings/childrens names and ages; information source; information supplier; other information as provided.
-The database construction began in 1998 and is currently injoying its 13th 'birthday'.
+The database construction began in 1998 and is currently injoying its 15th 'birthday'.

 - The database has records dating from approx 1086 with a Hugonnis De Quarham (Hugh Wareham) to almost the present day.
 The majority of the records are from the 17th, 18th, 19th and 20th centuries.
 Prior to this the records become sparse due to the lack of information available, however there are a few records taken from historial documents covering the 16th, 15th, 14th, 13th centuries and indications of Warehams/Warhams living around 1150 and before.

-- The WGD2011 has been designed to store information about people with the name Wareham (including variants* where necessary - e.g. Warham) who are deceased and who lived anywhere in the world.
+- The WGD1086-2013 has been designed to store information about people with the name Wareham (including variants* where necessary - e.g. Warham) who are deceased and who lived anywhere in the world.
 The reason the database came about was my need to research my family tree.
 When i built my first computer, i was able to begin research properly especially as the Internet was coming on line.
 As i began researching i was immediately overwhelmed with information to the extent that very quickly (over a matter of approx 6 months) i had a mountain of roughly 7000 sheets of A4 paper which grew to, i guess, 22000 sheets over the next eight years.
-As of (18 May 2008) i had roughly 3000 sheets left to work through.
 This database has not only enabled me to store, search and retrieve information efficiently, but has allowed me the power to match individuals to their families, which as far as i can make out, has never been done to this extent before.

 - Of the information i receive i have to view each piece of information and search the database to see if i already have that info.
 If i do, i check the authenticity of the data and update the record i have.
 If i do not find any matches, i create a new record and enter the information.
 The paper copy then gets destroyed and recycled.
 Some of the information i recieve is from people who have known a Wareham and they e-mail me with the details.
 In return i help them out with their searches and provide any information i can.
 Information exchange provides one of the core methods of obtaining the data and is essential to the purpose of sharing information.
 In the early days, i found i was providing information with a promise of return new information which never arrived.
 This was unfair and i now request information prior to providing information in return.